Hydroge/Phigros_Charts_Stats/README.md

 If you want to add difficulty, it is recommended to add `EZ-` `HD-` `IN-` `AT-` `LE-` `SP-` directly before the file name.
 Or add `-EZ` in front of `.json`, etc.

 ## Usage of `Chart_Stats.py`

+**Right now this program has supported customized path of beatmaps.**

 The format of the beatmap file is: a folder containing several beatmap files in .json format.
 (If you want to deal with fanmade beatmaps, please modify the source code yourself)